 - Over the counter medication – These have been shown to be effective for temporary relief of the pain and symptoms.
 They are generally used to treat symptoms rather than prevent headache attacks.”

-If you suffer from headaches, here at Bridge Health & Wellbeing in Christchurch, Dorset we offer Physiotherapy and Massage Therapy, as well as Pilates, Yoga and Chi Kung classes.
+If you suffer from headaches, here at Bridge Health & Wellbeing in Christchurch, Dorset, we offer Physiotherapy and Massage Therapy, as well as Pilates, Yoga and other wellbeing classes.
 These can all help you manage chronic headaches and relieve tension headaches.
 Book your class today or call our team of friendly wellbeing experts on 01202 473800.

 **Seek Emergency Care if your headache is sudden and severe; follows a head injury; gets worse even with rest or accompanies a fever/rash/stiff neck/weakness/seizure.**